Please check this page regularly throughout the academic year for the latest information and guidance for MSc and MRes students.

 The key source of advice for submission and examination of the PhD thesis is the Doctoral College web page, which contains all of the latest guidance as to how the examination process has been adjusted to cope with the current pandemic.

-All academic staff (including Support and Feedback class tutors) have online Advice and Feedback hours during term time when they are able to see students.
-These hours can be views on our website and will be conducted via Microsoft Teams.
+All academic staff (including Support and Feedback class tutors) have Advice and Feedback hours during term time when they are able to see students.
+These hours can be views on our website.

 We understand that you will have questions related to your studies and in relation to your personal circumstances and we are here to support you in your adjustment to the new environment.
-Within the Department you will be allocated a personal tutor and supporting these people will be the Advisor to Overseas Students (Atisha Ghosh), Advisor to Female Students (Isleide Zissimos), and the Senior Tutor (Mahnaz Nazneen) all of whom are here to help support you.
-We also have a dedicated Postgraduate Office, and you can we are developing online support tools to enable you to contact the Postgraduate Office and you can read more about how to get in touch with us here.
+Within the Department you will be allocated a personal tutor and supporting these people will be the Advisor to International Students (Andreas Markoulakis), Advisor to Female Students (Eman Abdulla), and the Senior Tutor (Mahnaz Nazneen) all of whom are here to help support you.
+We also have a dedicated Postgraduate Office, and you can read more about how to get in touch with us here.

-You should use the University’s FAQs page.
+You should use the University’s webpage.
 For updates within the Department of Economics, you should check the Emails to Students page, where you will find a repository of important emails sent to students from the Department.

 A certificate of status letter can be requested from Student Records to prove your current enrolment status at the University of Warwick and is often required in order to open bank accounts, for police registration, for council tax exemption and for some immigration purposes, as well as numerous other reasons.